Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

 where

 The transformation kernels are often further constrained to ensure that the transformed PDFs obey the same sum rules as the input PDFs ({e}.{g}.\ re-imposing momentum sum rules by modifying an end-point contribution \(\propto \delta(1-x)\) accordingly.
-The required independence of predictions from the choice of factorization scheme is achieved, to NLO accuracy, by a corresponding inverse transformation of the partonic cross-sections.
-The freedom to choose a factorization scheme therefore corresponds to a freedom to remove a common set of convolution terms \(\mathrm{K}^{\mathrm{FS}}_{ab}\) from all partonic cross-sections.
+The required independence of predictions from the choice of factorization scheme is achieved, to NLO accuracy, by a corresponding inverse transformation of the partonic cross sections.
+The freedom to choose a factorization scheme therefore corresponds to a freedom to remove a common set of convolution terms \(\mathrm{K}^{\mathrm{FS}}_{ab}\) from all partonic cross sections.

 The \texttt{Krk} (formerly \texttt{MC}) factorization scheme \cite{Jadach:2016acv} exploits this freedom to significantly simplify the matching of the parton shower Monte Carlo event generators to NLO calculations for the hard process by systematically removing the convolution terms \(\mathrm{K}^{\mathrm{FS}}_{ab}\) from the hard process.
 This may be conveniently done within the modified Catani-Seymour (CS) dipole subtraction method \cite{Catani:1996vz}.
 Within the \texttt{Krk} scheme the transition operator is therefore derived from the finite and collinear part of the CS integrated-subtraction and collinear contributions, given by the \(\mathbf{P}\) and \(\mathbf{K}\) collinear operators, so that \(\mathbf{K}\) objects as